vtex/shoreline/README.md

-> **Warning**
->
-> This library is still in development and is available only for internal usage at VTEX.

-# 🏝️ Beachfront
+# 🌊 Shoreline

-Beachfront is a set of tools designed specifically to enhance the experience of designing and implementing apps for the VTEX Admin.
+Shoreline is a set of tools designed specifically to enhance the experience of designing and implementing apps for the VTEX Admin.
 The focus is on simplifying the application design, creation, coding, visualization, and QA processes.

 ## Packages